 - 4.1 The Housing General Fund Capital Programme was approved by Council in February 2023.
-This has subsequently been revised to £4,496k after slippage from 2022/23. - 4.2 Spend is currently forecast at £4,235k.
+This has subsequently been revised to £3,190k after slippage from 2022/23. - 4.2 Spend is currently forecast at £1,884k.

-4.3 Disabled Facilities Grant Scheme - £390k Overspend
+4.3 Disabled Facilities Grant Scheme - £390k overspend

 The Disabled Facilities Grant scheme projected overspend is due to an increase in volume and value of discretionary grant payments.
 This has led to an increase in the number of referrals received and consequently more occupational therapists from the County Council dealing with the backlog.
+Any additional spend will be recovered from the Better Care Fund held by Gloucestershire County Council.